 The Swan, Ascott-under-Wychwood

 Did someone say quintessential Cotswold pub with a twist?
 Let us in, right now.
-Off we go to have a gander (sorry) at the brand spanking new Swan in pretty Ascott-under-Wychwood.
+We go deep into the Oxfordshire countryside to have a gander (sorry) at the Swan.

 No patch of England is more idolised than the Cotswolds.
 I know this well, having waved farewell to London with two kids and a terrified husband five years ago, to live in the middle of Hobbity-ville myself.
 But glorious as Gloucestershire is, every Cotswold-er worth their organically foraged honey knows, the ‘Ox-wolds’ is where great getaways really enter another stratosphere.